Updated November 30, 2024

 Planning for your expenses is important.
-Here are four simple rules to follow to make sure you don’t overextend your finances this holiday season:
+Here are four simple rules to follow to make sure you don’t overextend your finances and manage the financial stress this holiday season:

 1. Identify all of your holiday costs